 Graduates in the class of 2021 had an average of $33,510 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

+Learn more about Tuition and Financial Aid at Stevenson University.
 Based on this information, how does Stevenson University sound?
-Remember, a school that is perfect for one person may be a terrible fit for someone else!
-So the real question to ask yourself: is Stevenson University a good school for YOU?
+Remember, the best school for one person may be a terrible fit for someone else!
+So ask yourself: Is Stevenson University a good school for you?

 First-Year Applications are Due